lorenzotinfena/pepper-client/assets/Privacy-policy.md

 - **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-- **Application** means the software program provided by the Company downloaded by You on any electronic device, named "Pepper - Chatroulette"
+- **Application** means the software program provided by the Company downloaded by You on any electronic device, named "Pepper"

-- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to "Pepper - Chatroulette".
+- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to "Pepper".

 - **Country** refers to: Italy